Timeka Walker - Executive Director

 Quin’Tara received her Master’s in Social Work, in 2016 she also obtained a specialization in Behavioral Health from the University of Houston.
 In 2014 she received Bachelor’s Degree in Social Work from Prairie View A&M University.
 She has prior experience in facilitating and providing supportive counseling to youth while working with, Behavioral Response Team of Pasadena ISD.
 Her goal and passion is to influence youth and help make a difference in their lives through education and awareness.

-Lead Community Education Specialist
+Lead Outreach & Education Specialist

-Kaylen Runyan - Lead Community Education Specialist
+Kaylen Runyan - Lead Outreach & Education Specialist

 Kaylen joined UAHT in August 2017 subsequent to graduating with her Masters in Communication from Abilene Christian University.
 Kaylen’s time in academia focused specifically on the direct correlation between trauma and trafficking, identifying the necessity for trauma-informed training implemented by anti-trafficking organizations.